-Project Echo® OPIOID Addiction Research
+Project Echo® OPIOID and NAS Research

 About the research project

-The Optimizing Pregnancy and Infant Outcomes in Drug (OPIOID) Addiction and Neonatal Abstinence Syndrome (NAS) project at UC Davis Health seeks to improve the quality of care provided to pregnant and parenting women with opioid use disorder and their opioid exposed infants, especially those with neonatal abstinence syndrome living in rural communities.
+The Optimizing Pregnancy and Infant Outcomes in Drug (OPIOID) and Neonatal Abstinence Syndrome (NAS) project at UC Davis Health seeks to improve the quality of care provided to pregnant and parenting women with opioid use disorder and their opioid exposed infants, especially those with neonatal abstinence syndrome living in rural communities.

 This research project utilizes the Project Extension for Community Healthcare Outcomes (ECHO®) model of care, which leverages regional expertise through the use of telehealth services.
 This allows for sharing of evidence-based practices to reduce health care disparities, utilizing case-based learning to help master complex patient care and offers the ability to monitor community needs and outcomes.
 Through this collaboration model, perinatal, neonatal and opioid use disorder specialists at UC Davis Health work with rural hospitals and community partners in a culturally and linguistically appropriate tele-mentoring and capacity-building program.
 The program is tailored to the specific needs of providers in rural medical networks caring for pregnant women and their neonates with dyadic exposure to opioids, and provides education to their family members, caregivers and communities.

 The Project ECHO® model is also used for family medicine and pediatric physicians to foster expertise on caring for opioid exposed neonates and infants who go on to develop neonatal abstinence syndrome.
 The focus is on the "Eat, Sleep, Console" method and optimizing non-pharmacologic care while empowering parents, encouraging breastfeeding and promoting dyad care.